 Because the symptoms of cannabis intoxication mimic those of others toxins, always tell the veterinarian if you know or suspect your pet has ingested cannabis.
 If you live in a region where cannabis isn’t legal, don’t worry – the vet isn’t obligated to report the incident, they simply want to ensure your pet has the best care possible.
 In fact, failing to inform them could lead to expensive – and unnecessary – tests to determine the toxin, and these will greatly increase your bill.
-There’s also the chance that whatever treatment the vet blindly tries could mix poorly with the cannabis.
+There’s also the chance that whatever remedy the vet blindly tries could mix poorly with cannabis.

 Keep Cannabis Away From Pets

 It is in your and your pet’s best interest to keep cannabis products out of reach.
 Even though the effects tend to pass quickly, it should not be funny or entertaining to get your pet “high”.
 Unlike a human, who can rationalize their symptoms, your pet will have no comprehension of what is happening to them.
 What is more, though cannabis ingestion itself does not appear to be fatal, the symptoms, such as unconsciousness or seizures, could result in serious injury or loss of life.